skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

 * Query method with this URL:  ``/services/data/v46.0/query/?q=SELECT+id,FullName,Email+from+Contact``
 * The query string accepts your full SOQL query.

-## Deploy this DataSource in Lightning Experience
+## Deploy this data source in Lightning Experience

+### A warning
-Salesforce does not allow a custom Lightning component to access their own SF API.
-[See more details about why here.](https://salesforce.stackexchange.com/questions/55306/how-to-call-a-salesforce-rest-url-from-lightning-component).
-If you try to deploy the Skuid pages build with this model using the Skuid Page Lightning component - it won't work.
-But if you use the VisualForce page component available in the Lightning App Builder - and expose your Skuid page with that method.
+Salesforce does not allow a custom Lightning component to access their own Rest API.
+For more details [look here.](https://salesforce.stackexchange.com/questions/55306/how-to-call-a-salesforce-rest-url-from-lightning-component)
+* If you try to deploy the Skuid pages build with this model using the Skuid Page Lightning component - it won't work.
+(Boo)
+* But if you use the VisualForce page component available in the Lightning App Builder - and expose your Skuid page with that method.
 It will work!

-[This page](https://docs.skuid.com/latest/v2/en/skuid/deploy/salesforce/visualforce/skuid-page-visualforce-component.html#object-controller-independent-pages) in our Docs has the VF markup you will need to use.
+[This page](https://docs.skuid.com/latest/v2/en/skuid/deploy/salesforce/visualforce/skuid-page-visualforce-component.html#object-controller-independent-pages) in Skuid docs has the VF markup you will need to use.